DocSavage/rails-authorization-plugin/README.txt

 If the application doesn't provide this method, the method will not be called.

 The name of the method for storing a location can be modified by changing the constant STORE_LOCATION_METHOD in environment.rb.
-Also, the default login page is defined by the constant DEFAULT_REDIRECTION_HASH in authorization.rb and can be overriden in your environment.rb.
+Also, the default login and permission denied pages are defined by the constants LOGIN_REQUIRED_REDIRECTION and PERMISSION_DENIED_REDIRECTION in authorization.rb and can be overriden in your environment.rb.

 === Conventions